 + Bacterial and viral infections would be visible

 How to restore skin barrier function?

 The first and foremost thing to repair moisture barrier is to have a proper daily skincare routine.
-Excellent skin care routine will keep your skin barrier healthy and strong.
+Excellent skin care routine with a good hydrating serum will keep your skin barrier healthy and strong.

 Moisturizing the skin daily is another effective way how to heal a damaged moisture barrier.
 Moisturizers can help hold moisture that were present on the skin.
 Glycerine and lactic acids are water-based ingredients that pull the water into the skin to help reducing trans-epidermal water loss.
 Damp your skin before applying moisturizer to get the best absorption rate of moisture.
 Here are some tips on how to heal damaged skin barrier.

 + Avoid the long shower or bathing time with hot or warm water.

 + Be very gentle with your skin while soaking water from it.
 Pat your skin slowly with a dry towel after having a shower.